akka/alpakka-kafka/docs/src/main/paradox/serialization.md

 ### Producer

-To create serializers that use the Schema Registry, its URL needs to be provided as configuration `AbstractKafkaAvroSerDeConfig.SCHEMA_REGISTRY_URL_CONFIG` to the serializer and that serializer is used in the @apidoc[ProducerSettings$].
+To create serializers that use the Schema Registry, its URL needs to be provided as configuration `AbstractKafkaSchemaSerDeConfig.SCHEMA_REGISTRY_URL_CONFIG` to the serializer and that serializer is used in the @apidoc[ProducerSettings$].

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/SchemaRegistrySerializationSpec.scala) { #imports #serializer }